 Assistant Professor & Director of Undergraduate Studies

 My research and teaching focus on art and critical theory primarily in Europe and the Americas from early 20th-century modernism to the present, with a special interest in the stakes and claims of abstraction.
 In my first book Penser la peinture: Simon Hantaï (Gallimard, 2012), I explore the work of a Hungarian-born French painter who is just beginning to be recognized as one of the most important figures in later 20th-century painting—a reputation based principally on the abstract, often large-format canvases he made between 1960 and 1982 in the medium he called pliage, or “folding.”
 I set the historical genesis and development of that body of work in a remarkably rich context conditioned by the Surrealist discourse of “psychic automatism,” the French philosophical reception of G.W.F.
 Hegel, and the first stirrings of interest in the work of Jackson Pollock.
-My current book projects include a significantly revised and expanded version of my Hantaï monograph for English-language audiences as well as a study of artistic practice and theory in the context of the Paris-based journal Tel Quel.
+My current book projects include a new Hantaï monograph, covering the entirety of his career, for English-language audiences, as well as a study of artistic practice and theory in the context of the Paris-based journal Tel Quel.
 Both singly and together, these projects aim to provide a sustained and fundamentally new account of the practical, theoretical, and philosophical situation of painting in France since Surrealism.
 In so doing, they also interrogate the continued and perhaps surprising centrality of that medium in a period of extraordinary theoretical ferment and the proliferation of new practices.

 Other recent and forthcoming essays concern artists as diverse as post-WWII painters Georges Mathieu and Joan Mitchell and contemporary figures Alan Uglow, Julia Fish, James Bishop, and Michel Parmentier.